carl-steinbach/selenium-scraper/README.md

 # Selenium Web Scraper

-A wrapper for the Selenium web driver to facilitate web scraping.
-Hides some automation headers and provides support for adding a proxy.
-The `selenium-stealth` package can optionally be used to further obfuscate the driver using the `enable_stealth` param.
+This package provides a wrapper for the [Selenium Web Driver](https://www.selenium.dev) to facilitate web scraping.
+Adds various utiliy methods to access elements on the page, capture redirects and navigate pages.
+Uses the [SeleniumBase](https://seleniumbase.io) package to create the driver.

 ## Installation